+The Other Control Tests feature allows you to enter liquid control results for the following OTE tests:

+- Pregnancy (Preg)

-Introduction The Other Control Test Entry feature allows you to enter liquid control results for the following tests: Pregnancy (Preg) Visual UA (VUA) Rapid Strep (Strep) Rapid DAT (DAT) Running controls ensures that your technique used in testing will give accurate results on Other Patient Tests.
+- Visual UA (VUA)

+- Rapid Strep (Strep)

+- Rapid DAT (DAT)

+Running controls ensures that your technique used in testing will give accurate results on Other Patient Tests.
 Control solutions have defined (known) values.
 Commercially prepared control solutions should be used on a regular basis, as established by your institution's quality control protocols.
-The results for these solutions should be within a certain acceptable range in order to ensure valid other patient testing.
-Other Control Testing Intervals Intervals between running control tests are determined by your institution.
+The results for these solutions should be within a certain acceptable range in order to ensure valid OTE testing.

+Other Control Testing Intervals

+Intervals between running control tests are determined by your institution.
 Quality control lockout is not available for Other Test Entry.

-Stored Control Information The meter can record the following information about Other Control Tests: Operator ID Type of control Date tested Time tested Kit lot number Control lot number Control test result(s)
+Stored Control Information

+The meter can record the following information about Other Control Tests:

+- Operator ID

+- Type of control

+- Date tested

+- Time tested

+- Kit lot number

+- Control lot number

+- Control test result(s)

-Comment (if appropriate)
+- Comment (if applicable)

-Entering control test results using the Other Control Test Entry menu comprises of the following steps:
+Entering control test results using the Other Control Tests menu comprises the following steps: